alphagov/govuk-developer-docs/source/mobile/backend/remote-config-runbook.html.md

 > In an emergency, if you are struggling to install the pre-requisites, you could skip the local validation and generation steps and allow the CI pipeline to do this.
 This is not recommended, however.

+Node.js, npm and TypeScript must all be installed.

+You can check if you have them available by running `node -v` or `npm -v` or `tsc -v`.

-Node.js (and `npm`) must be installed.
-General intructions are [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) although a popular approach is to use [nvm](https://github.com/nvm-sh/nvm).
+General installation instructions for node.js are [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) although a popular approach is to use [nvm](https://github.com/nvm-sh/nvm).

-Furthermore, in order to use the validation and generation commands locally, TypeScript must be installed.
-This can normally be done with `npm install typescript`.
+The installation of TypeScript can then normally be done with `npm install typescript`.

 ## Switching the app off entirely